Holidays

 Ana - All Nippon Airways

-Ana operates a direct Milan Malpensa - Tokyo Haneda flight three times a week.
+Ana operates a direct Milano Malpensa-Tokyo Haneda flight three times a week.
 The connection, operated with a 215-seat B787-9 aircraft, lands at the Japanese capital's metropolitan airport early in the morning to allow passengers to make the most of the day.
-The carrier offers free wi-fi service to its Business Class passengers on international flights, while those travelling in Premium Economy and Economy Class have access to free messaging.
+The carrier offers free wi-fi service to its Business Class passengers on international flights, while those travelling in premium Economy and Economy Class have access to free messaging.

 Cathay Pacific